mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 #### 2. DreamBooth, caption method (regularization images can be used)

 Prepare a text file with captions recorded for each image and learn.
-For example, when learning a specific character, by describing the details of the image in the caption, the character and other elements are separated, and the model can be expected to learn the character more precisely.
+When learning a specific character, by describing the details of the image in the caption, the character and other elements are separated, and the model can be expected to learn the character more precisely.

 We still have the butterfly images as examples.
 Each image pairs with the caption file in the same name, with `.txt` or `.caption` extension

 ```
 data_path/butterfly